-Author has written 14 stories for Star Fox, Fire Emblem, StarTrek: The Next Generation, Stargate: SG-1, StarTrek: Deep Space Nine, Star Trek: 2009, Elder Scroll series, Winnie the Pooh, and Doctor Who.
+Author has written 22 stories for Star Fox, Fire Emblem, StarTrek: The Next Generation, StarTrek: Deep Space Nine, Star Trek: 2009, Elder Scroll series, Big Hero 6, Dota 2, Stargate: Atlantis, Stargate: SG-1, The Santa Clause, Gravity Falls, Winnie the Pooh, and Doctor Who.

-I love writing, mostly original fiction, but when I'm bored I will often find myself writing fan-fiction, mostly about Star Fox, Star Trek, or Stargate.
-And mostly crossover-fiction, just because it's crazy fun and diverting stuff to write.
+I love writing, mostly original fiction, but when I'm bored or sad I will often find myself writing fan-fiction, mostly about Stargate.

 A few things to know about me:

 I will never have anything over PG-13 in my stories and that's a promise.
 Most times I will only barely brush that rating and stick around PG.
-The most you will find usually is character-applicable swearing, and if a character does not use vulgar language in source material, then neither will I. (Part of the fun of writing fanfiction for me is for my work to sound so close to the original that it could have been.
-Maybe silly, but whatever.)
-But that's pretty much as gnarly as I get.
+The most you will find usually is obscenities as used in the source material (... mostly).

 God is good.
 Can I get an amen?